 One of the highlights in the Boros Collection is an installation titled Pattern of Activation (2014), by Katja Novitskova, that questions how technology might completely transform our future.
 Another work, Sniffing for every jungle (2013), by Justin Matherly, consists of a monumental concrete sculpture of a lion encased in Zimmer frames.

-Exclusive art for guests
+Exclusive for art guests

 While Berlin’s galleries are on Hotel de Rome’s doorstep, guests can discover Berlin’s contemporary art scene without even having to leave the hotel.
 Rocco Forte regularly collaborates with Circle Culture Gallery, which is known for its bold art emerging from urban subcultures, and frequently holds in-house exhibitions here.
 Watch out for the giant red cage installation in the heart of the hotel’s lobby.